ruliana/alexander/README.md

 If *any* of these conditions is *false*, Alexander will do nothing.

-The XSLT processing can be forced in a XSLT enable browser passing "force_xslt_parameter=true" as URL parameter (QUERY_STRING)
+The XSLT processing can be forced in a XSLT enable browser passing "`force_xslt_parameter=true`" as URL parameter (`QUERY_STRING`).
+The parameter name is intentionaly long and specific to minimize chances of conflict.

 ## Installation